Today's worst take on Black Lives Matter is uniquely bad and British

 — talkRADIO (@talkRADIO) June 18, 2020

-The comments from Raab, a key figure in ongoing Brexit negotiations, attracted praise from the country’s far-right set, with Britain’s official Leave campaign calling them as “refreshing” amid the backdrop of global protests against police brutality.
+The comments from Raab, a key figure in ongoing Brexit negotiations, attracted praise from the country’s far-right set, with Britain’s official Leave campaign calling them “refreshing” amid the backdrop of global protests against police brutality.

 Refreshing to see the foreign secretary Dominic Raab speaking sense on taking the knee – "I take the knee for two people: the Queen, and my missus when I asked her to marry me!"
 Brilliant!